printicus/Klicky-Changer/Hardware/README.md

 ## Bom for one shuttle:

-- Filament: ABS or ASA(or similar heat resistant filament)
+- Filament: ABS or ASA
 - Endstop switch D2F-L x2 (when used for x endstop the lever stays on, when used for Klicky-Probe the lever must be removed)
 - Magnets: 6x3x2mm magnets  x7.
 This does not include the magnets on the probe itself.
 - M2x10  x7 Countersunk Self Tapping Screws for magnets